In 1981, I launched an advertising agency with no clients.

 So many times, I had reinvented myself to stay relevant.

 From fax to e-mail.
-From print to online.
-From resorts and real estate to medical services.
-From working with true heroes and champions to working for a time with the mafia.
+From print to online marketing From resorts and real estate to medical services.

-I have directed giant movie crews, and I have held both camera and microphone myself to fit a reduced budget–Whatever it took, to make a living, I did it.
+In good times had directed giant movie crews, and in bad times, I have held both camera and microphone myself to fit a reduced budget.
+Whatever it took, to make a living, I did it.

 Most of all, I changed everyday to stay up with the times and continue to do so.